 - Kate Chopin in the Twenty-First Century: New Critical Essays.
 Editor.
 Newcastle-upon-Tyne: Cambridge Scholars Press, 2008.

 - “Reflecting Practices: Competing Models of Reflection in the Rhetoric of Prior Learning Assessment.”
 Co-written with Cathy Leaker.
 A Rhetoric of Reflection.
 Ed.
-Kathleen Blake Yancey, Logan: Utah State UP, forthcoming 2016.
+Kathleen Blake Yancey, Logan: Utah State UP, 2016.
+84-102.

 - “The Moral Imagination and Sergeant James Hathaway in Inspector Lewis.”
 Supernatural Studies 3.1 (Spring 2016): 42-55.